 Warehouse management is one facet of supply chain management.
-It affects retail order fulfillment, storage, inventory management, shipping, and distribution.
-Having an all-in-one solution lets you see what’s happening across different functions of the warehouse in real-time such as inventory being received, orders being packed, shipments being labeled, and any other movement of goods.
+It affects orders, storage, inventory management, shipping, and distribution.
+Having an all-in-one solution lets you see what’s happening across different functions of the warehouse in real-time such as inventory being received, orders being packed, shipments being labelled, and any other movement of goods.

 1. Inventory tracking